MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 In `main()`, a large number is passed to `foo_redundant`, which is ultimately passed to `_alloca()`, which causes `_alloca()` to fail.

-This example outputs `pass` when compiled without the `-fsanitize=address` switch but outputs `fail` with it.
-That's because without the switch, the exception code matches `RET_STACK_EXCEPTION` so `cnt` is set to 1.
-It fails when compiled with `-fsanitize=address` because the thrown exception is an Address Sanitizer error instead: dynamic-stack-buffer-overflow.
+This example outputs `pass` when compiled without ASAN (that is, no `-fsanitize=address` switch) but outputs `fail` when compiled with ASAN turned on.
+That's because without ASAN, the exception code matches `RET_STACK_EXCEPTION` so `cnt` is set to 1.
+It fails when compiled with ASAN on because the thrown exception is an Address Sanitizer error instead: dynamic-stack-buffer-overflow.
 That means the code returns `RET_OTHER_EXCEPTION` instead of `RET_STACK_EXCEPTION` so `cnt` isn't set to 1.

 ## Other benefits

-With the new ASAN runtime, no additional binaries need to be deployed with your app.
+With the new ASAN runtime, no extra binaries need to be deployed with your app.
 This makes it even easier to use ASAN with your normal test harness because you don't have to manage extra binaries.

 ## See also